maridodonova/iasa-big-data-analytics/README.md

 # iasa-big-data-analytics
-Labs for the Big Data Analytics course
+Labs for the IASA Big Data Analytics course.